-How to run successful Stakeholder, User & Content workshops
+How to run successful stakeholder, user & content workshops

 Workshops are essential at the start of any new client project or relationship.
-We use them to help us understand your requirements, by getting to know your business and its objectives in a collaborative environment that provokes thought and discussion.
+We use them to help us understand your requirements by getting to know your business and its objectives in a collaborative environment that provokes thought and discussion.

-To maximise the benefits of running workshops, they must be considered and well planned; there is no point in running a workshop ‘just for the sake of it’.
+To maximize the benefits of running workshops, they must be considered and well planned; there is no point in running a workshop ‘just for the sake of it’.
 They can be hard work (but they can also be a lot of fun!)

 The three main types of workshops we run regularly are: